-If you’re unhappy with one or more of your calculated grades, you may be thinking of talking to your school or college about appealing.
-The process for this differs depending on where you live in the UK and it’s worth bearing in mind that exam regulators are still finalising the details.
+If you’re unhappy with one or more of your grades, you may be thinking of talking to your school or college about appealing.
+The process for this differs depending on where you live in the UK.
 The latest info can be found below:

 Northern Ireland – read CCEA’s guidance on the appeals process

 If you are unhappy with your grade(s), the first thing you need to do is talk to your school or college.
 They can advise what your options are and will submit a request to the exam board on your behalf – you cannot do this yourself.

 If you are an independent applicant, you will need to talk to the centre that submitted your grades about making an appeal.